nickcharles/xkcd-ntp/README.md

 Displays the most recent xkcd comic on the new tab page instead of the original content provided by Chrome.

 TODO:
-Add browsing feature to go view all comics, just like on actual website.
 Add expanding section that shows alt text below the comic.
-Center display.
+Center display?
-Edit icons to add transparency.
+Add bookmarks on page to expand utility.

+Now available on the Chrome Web Store at https://chrome.google.com/webstore/detail/xkcd-new-tab-page/cjakkpghoepnjecfepbmmfofbbjijmgh

 ========